WICG/webpackage/anti-tracking-threat-model.md

 This is a case of cross-site tracking.
 The user is on a `news.example` webpage, convinced that their user agent protects them from AdTech tracking them on this site, but instead they got a signed package with tracking built in.

-## How the Attack Relates To Other Means of Cross-Site Tracking

-Often when we criticize new, technically distinct tracking vectors, we are told that “you can track users in so many ways so why care about this one?”
-In the case of signed packages we hear about means of tracking such as doctored links where cross-site tracking is built into the URL, or server-side exchanges of personally identifiable information such as users' email addresses.

-First, we don't think past mistakes and flaws in web technologies is a valid argument for why new web technologies should enable cross-site tracking.

-Second, WebKit is working hard to prevent cross-site tracking, including new limits and restrictions on old technologies.
-Piling on more such work is not acceptable to us.

-Finally, the success of new web technologies such as signed packages relies on better security and privacy guarantees than what we've had in the past.
-We want progression in this space, not the status quo.

 ## Potential Mitigations and Fixes